sek17/cdr-analytics/README.md

 #### API Reference

-    Authentication API: /auth
-    CDR retrieval API: /cdrs
-    CDR filtering API: /cdrs?start_date=2022-01-01&end_date=2022-01-31&call_type=inbound
-    Reporting API: /reports?type=bar&data=active_calls
-    Export API: /export?type=csv
-    Real-time monitoring API: /monitor
-    Configuration API: /config
-    User management API: /users
-    Dashboard API: /dashboard

-##### CDR Retrieval API

-The CDR retrieval API allows you to retrieve call detail records (CDRs) from the database.
-You can retrieve all CDRs or filter them based on various criteria such as date range, call type, call status, and call direction.
-Endpoint

-bash

-GET /cdrs

-Query Parameters

-    start_date: The start date of the date range to filter the CDRs by (e.g., 2022-01-01).
-    end_date: The end date of the date range to filter the CDRs by (e.g., 2022-01-31).
-    call_type: The type of call to filter the CDRs by (e.g., inbound or outbound).
-    call_status: The status of the call to filter the CDRs by (e.g., answered or unanswered).
-    call_direction: The direction of the call to filter the CDRs by (e.g., incoming or outgoing).

-Response

-The API returns a JSON object containing an array of CDRs that match the specified filter criteria.

-##### CDR Filtering API

-The CDR filtering API allows you to filter CDRs based on various criteria such as date range, call type, call status, and call direction.
-You can use this API to retrieve CDRs that match the specified filter criteria.
-Endpoint

-bash

-GET /cdrs?start_date=2022-01-01&end_date=2022-01-31&call_type=inbound

-Query Parameters

-    start_date: The start date of the date range to filter the CDRs by (e.g., 2022-01-01).
-    end_date: The end date of the date range to filter the CDRs by (e.g., 2022-01-31).
-    call_type: The type of call to filter the CDRs by (e.g., inbound or outbound).
-    call_status: The status of the call to filter the CDRs by (e.g., answered or unanswered).
-    call_direction: The direction of the call to filter the CDRs by (e.g., incoming or outgoing).

-Response

-The API returns a JSON object containing an array of CDRs that match the specified filter criteria.

-##### Reporting API

-The reporting API allows you to generate various types of reports based on the filtered CDRs.
-You can generate charts and graphs that visualize the call data.
-Endpoint

-bash

-GET /reports?type=bar&data=active_calls

-Query Parameters

-    type: The type of chart or graph to generate (e.g., bar or pie).
-    data: The type of data to display on the chart or graph (e.g., active_calls or answered_calls).

-Response

-The API returns a JSON object containing the data necessary to generate the specified chart or graph.
-The front-end can use this data to render the chart or graph.

 #### Contributing

 Contributions are welcome!
 Please open an issue or pull request if you have any suggestions or bug reports.